demisto/content/Packs/Mimecast/Integrations/MimecastV2/README.md

 ### mimecast-held-message-summary

 ***
-Get counts of currenlty held messages for each hold reason.
+Get counts of currently held messages for each hold reason.

 #### Base Command